-The first step for maximizing your return at Video Blackjack happens before you ever place a bet: picking the right machine.
+The first step for maximizing your return at Video Blackjack happens before you ever place a bet: picking a machine.
 Traditional Blackjack games have many rules variations, and Video Blackjack is no different.
-Some rules improve the odds for the player while some improve the odds for the house, and it is important to know how the most common variations affect your expectation.
+Some rules improve the odds for the player while some improve the odds for the house.

-Following are some of the rule variations you will find most often in Video Blackjack, and the impact of each on the percentage according to John F. Julian, author of Julian's No-Nonsense Guide to Winning Blackjack and The Julian Strategies in Roulette.
+Following are some rule variations you will find in Hoyle Casino Video Blackjack, and the impact of each on the percentage according to John F. Julian, author of Julian's No-Nonsense Guide to Winning Blackjack and The Julian Strategies in Roulette.
 The percentages are based on how they affect a Las Vegas Strip, single-deck game, which is effectively even.
 The Las Vegas rules are: doubling is allowed on any first two cards, insurance is allowed, blackjack pays three to two, splitting is allowed on any pair, and doubling is allowed after splitting.
-This is not a comprehensive list of all variations you will find, but it covers the most common ones, and the ones with the highest impact on expectation:
+This is not a comprehensive list of all variations, only some variations found in Hoyle Casino: